Andrew Lincoln On The Walking Dead: ‘The Thrill Of The Fight’ Is Back

 The first half of the season saw Rick Grimes (played by Lincoln) and his ever-dwindling band of cohorts suffering brutality after brutality at the hands of the maniacal sociopath Negan and his marauding gang of Saviors.

-At times it was almost too much to bear.
+At times, it was almost too much to bear.
 We don’t want to give too much away for those who aren’t up to speed, so we’ll just say that a lot of people get killed.
 And they get killed badly.

 It was obvious by the end of the most recent episode that Rick’s crew had finally reached a turning point.
 They had not choice left but to fight.

-Lincoln confirms that will indeed be the case in the second half of the season when the show returns on February 12.
+Lincoln confirmed that that will indeed be the case in the second half of the season when the show returns on February 12.

 We can’t tell you what will happen the rest of this season os #TheWalkingDead…but we CAN show you these new photos: https://t.co/PWmm3ZgXQI pic.twitter.com/flx9u3LxL8